Casting Sky Go using Chromecast sounds like a great alternative to Sky’s multiscreen subscription.

 There’s some confusion around Sky Go and Chromecast, which we’re going to clear up in this article.
 People are saying Sky Go doesn’t work with Chromecast while others say it works just fine, who is correct?
 The answer is both are correct.

-Can You Can Sky Go to Chromecast?
+Can You cast Sky Go to Chromecast?

 You can only cast Sky Go to Chromecast in New Zealand, using the latest version of the Sky Go app with a Chromecast Generation 3 or Ultra.
 Currently casting to Chromecast is not available in the UK and other regions.
+Read below why.

 Casting Sky Go to Chromecast in the UK